minprog/uva-prog-ai/40 Reference/05 Appliance/20 Mac.md

 Download VMware Fusion as follows by [clicking this link](https://www.vmware.com/go/tryfusion).

-Double-click the file you just downloaded (which is likely in your **Downloads** folder) in order to "mount" VMware Fusion’s icon on your desktop.
+Double-click the file you just downloaded (which is likely in your **Downloads** folder) in order to "mount" VMware Fusion's icon on your desktop.

 A window should open.
 Drag the **VMware Fusion** (or **VMware Fusion.app**) icon in that window to your **Applications** folder.